cooperhewitt/go-pubsocketd/README.md

 ### client

-Let's imagine that your client is set up to simply write websocket messages to the browser's console log.
+Let's imagine that your client is set up to simply write WebSocket messages to the browser's console log.

 	socket.onmessage = function(rsp){